 Demi-glace: Half-glaze, a mixture of equal proportions of brown stock and brown sauce that has been reduced by half.

-Veloute: A sauce of white stock (chicken, veal, and seafood) thickened with white roux.
+Veloute: A sauce of white stock (chicken, veal or seafood) thickened with white roux.
 Also, a cream soup made with a Veloute sauce base and flavorings (usually pureed) that is usually finished with a liaison (egg yolks and cream).

 Tomato Sauce: A sauce prepared by cooking salt pork, carrot, onion and garlic with tomatoes, blended.